kyverno/website/content/en/docs/Policy Reports/_index.md

 Policy reports created from background scans are not subject to the configuration of a [Namespace selector](/docs/installation/customization/#namespace-selectors) defined in the [Kyverno ConfigMap](/docs/installation/customization/#configmap-keys).
 {{% /alert %}}

+Reports are automatically chunked in increments of 1,000 results.
+Once a single report reaches this number of results, a second report with an incremented resource name will be created.

 ## Report result logic

 Entries in a policy report contain a `result` field which can be either `pass`, `skip`, `warn`, `error`, or `fail`.